-Phishing is the attempt to acquire sensitive information and defrauding an online account holder of financial information by posing as a legitimate company, visit a secure site.
+Phishing is the attempt to acquire sensitive information and defrauding an online account holder of financial information by posing as a legitimate company, such as a financial institution, the government, or credit card company.
+Phishing is designed to fool recipients into divulging personal and financial data such as credit card numbers, account usernames and passwords, SIN, etc.